Towards Robust Neural Networks via Orthogonal Diversity: Experiments

-\fk{Table \ref{tab:robustness-comparison-2} illustrates the comparison results using network architectures PreActResNet18 and WideResNet34X10 on CIFAR10.
-All compared defenses are reproduced based on their released source codes.
-We set the batch size as 256, the initial learning rate as 0.1 with 10\% decay at the 75-th and the 90-th epoch, and run totally 100 epochs on the training set.
-The SGD optimizer is adopted with 0.9 momentum and $5e^{-4}$ weight decay.
-Only adversarial examples are involved in training without clean data.
-The data augmentation to generate the adversarial examples is PGD attack of $l_\infty$ norm with 10 iterations, step size $2/255$, and bound $8/255$.} \fk{In Table \ref{tab:robustness-comparison-2}, two strong white-box attacks PGD-20 and PGD-100 are included into comparisons, together with a black-box attack (SQUARE) and an ensemble attack (AA).
+Table \ref{tab:robustness-comparison-2} illustrates the comparison results using network architectures PreActResNet18 and WideResNet34X10 (WRN34X10) on CIFAR10.
+All compared defenses are reproduced based on their released source code.
+For a fair comparison, we follow the widely-used settings in \citep{zhang2019theoretically,cui2021learnable}.
+For AT, TRADES and LBGAT, we run 100 epochs on the training set and adopt the SGD optimizer with 0.9 momentum, $5e^{-4}$ weight decay and an initial learning rate 0.1, where the learning rate is divided by 10 at the 75-th and the 90-th epoch.
+For AWP \citep{wu2020adversarial} and GAIRAT \citep{zhang2020geometry}, the corresponding defenses are trained following the settings reported in their original papers.
+In particular, for AWP and LBGAT, the generation of adversarial examples is by PGD attack of $l_\infty$ norm with 10 iterations, step size $2/255$, and bound $8/255$, {\it w.r.t.} the cross entropy loss only.
+In Table \ref{tab:robustness-comparison-2}, two strong white-box attacks, PGD-20 and PGD-100, are included into comparisons, together with a black-box attack (SQUARE) and an ensemble attack (AA).
 For PGD-20 and PGD-100, the bound is set as $8/255$ of $l_\infty$ norm with 20 and 100 iterations, respectively.
 For SQUARE attack, its $l_2$ norm version is adopted and bounded by 0.5.
-For AA attack, its $l_\infty$ norm version is adopted with bound $8/255$.}
+For AA attack, its $l_\infty$ norm version is adopted with bound $8/255$.

-\fk{As indicated by Table \ref{tab:robustness-comparison-2}, those data-augmented techniques can be flexibly integrated into our proposed model-augmented defense DIO.
-The diversity from the mutually-orthogonal parameters in DIO is empirically verified to well adapt to the diversity reflected by the adversarial examples.
-Thus, as shown, it can further boost the robustness even against strong white-box and black-box attacks.
-For example, DIO of WRN34X10 architecture equipped with the data-augmented defense GAIRAT could even achieve over 65\% robust accuracy against the white-box PGD-20 and PGD-100 attacks.
-The enhancements on the robustness against the black-box SQUARE attack are substantial, i.e., achieving nearly 10\% accuracy increase. }
+As indicated by Table \ref{tab:robustness-comparison-2}, those data-augmented techniques (AT, TRADES and GAIRAT) can be flexibly integrated into our proposed model-augmented defense DIO.
+The diversity from those mutually-orthogonal parameters in DIO is empirically verified to well adapt to the diversity reflected by the adversarial examples.
+On the other hand, by endowing orthogonal diversity into the network, DIO could also benefit those adversarially trained defenses (AWP and LBGAT).
+Thus, as shown, it enables to further boost the robustness, even against strong attacks in both white-box and black-box settings.
+For instance, DIO of WRN34X10 architecture equipped with the data-augmented defense GAIRAT achieves over 65\% robust accuracy against the white-box PGD-20 and PGD-100 attacks.
+The enhancement on the robustness against the black-box SQUARE attack is substantial, {\it i.e.}, achieving nearly 10\% accuracy improvement.